ossrs/srs/README.md

 ## Architecture

-SRS always use the most simple architecture to support complex transaction.
+SRS always use the simplest architecture to solve complex domain problems.

 * System arch: the system structure and arch.
 * Modularity arch: the main modularity of SRS.
 * Stream arch: the stream dispatch arch of SRS.